North Korea claims its Covid outbreak has stopped as abruptly as it started

 The claim has been widely doubted by health experts and analysts, and observers also doubted the country’s new claim of a “victory” against the virus.

-Ahn Kyung-su, head of DPRKHEALTH.ORG, a website focusing health issues in North Korea, said: “Since they began with manipulated data, they’re now putting an end to the outbreak with manipulated data.”
+Ahn Kyung-su, head of DPRKHEALTH.ORG, a website focusing on health issues in North Korea, said: “Since they began with manipulated data, they’re now putting an end to the outbreak with manipulated data.”

-Shin Young-jeon, a professor of preventive medicine at Seoul’s Hanyang University, said that his study predicted that North Korea would likely have suffered 100,000-150,000 deaths in its outbreak.
+Shin Young-jeon, a professor of preventive medicine at Seoul’s Hanyang University, said that his study predicted that North Korea would likely have suffered 100,000-150,000 deaths with its Covid-19 outbreak.

 North Korea’s population of 26 million has not been vaccinated against coronavirus.